How to Prepare to Fast on Yom Kippur

 During the fast, if you get dizzy or lightheaded try sitting down for a little while.
 If the feeling persists, or if you have other worrying symptoms, please drink some water immediately and eat a small amount of food.
 Judaism does not condone endangering your life in order to fast, even on Yom Kippur.

 If you are ill or have a persistent medical condition, you might want to talk to your doctor before fasting to make sure it is safe.
-A woman who is pregnant or nursing is also considered to be exempt, lest it harm her or the fetus/baby.
+People who are pregnant or nursing are explicitly exempted by the rabbis, lest it harm them or the fetus/baby.
 Any medication that you take daily should also be taken on Yom Kippur.
 Again, fasting is not supposed to endanger your life or your health.

 When you break your fast, drink first and then start eating slowly.